Comparator/DAC Combinations Solve Data-Acquisition Problems

 The discrete comparator/DAC approach is already common in certain fields.
 Automatic test equipment, nuclear pulse-height discriminators, and automated time-domain reflectometers often use the technique whereby one comparator input is driven by the DAC, and the other is driven by the signal to be monitored.
 Following is a selection of general measurement problems and specific applications in which a comparator/DAC combination is actually more appropriate than an off-the-shelf ADC.

-).
+Transient Voltage AnalysisA brute-force technique for capturing fast-changing amplitude events (transients) is simply to digitize them with a high-speed ADC supported by a processor and fast RAM (Figure 1).
 Single-shot events may compel the use of this approach, as may the need to discern fine detail in the transients.
-Otherwise, if the transients are repetitive, you can measure their peak amplitude and other features with the DAC/comparator approach (Figure 2
+Otherwise, if the transients are repetitive, you can measure their peak amplitude and other features with the DAC/comparator approach (Figure 2).

 Figure 1.
 As the brute-force approach to transient analysis, an ADC circuit is power-hungry and expensive.

 Figure 2.
 If the Figure 1 application can accept an iterative approach to the amplitude measurements, replacing the ADC with DAC/comparator combinations saves power and cost.